WASHINGTON, Jan. 16 /PRNewswire-USNewswire/ --

 Logistics and Transportation

-- USAID/OFDA has established an air bridge with DoD for daily transportation of emergency relief supplies on multiple flights of C-130 aircraft.
+- USAID/OFDA is coordinating with DoD to establish an air bridge for daily transportation of emergency relief supplies on C-130 aircraft.

 - On January 12, USAID/OFDA activated a Washington D.C.-based Response Management Team (RMT) to support the USAID/DART that deployed to Haiti early on January 13 to assess humanitarian conditions and coordinate activities with the humanitarian community.

 - DoD has been supporting the humanitarian response through transportation of emergency relief personnel and commodities into Haiti.
 In addition, several U.S. military ships, including the aircraft carrier USS Carl Vinson, are currently positioned near Haiti to provide tactical and operational support to the emergency response operation.
 USAID and DoD will continue to conduct transport missions of relief supplies to Haiti in the coming days."

 Search and Rescue